umikoio/thm-iframe-parser/README.md

 }
 ```

+> [!NOTE]
+> Check out the GitHub Workflow I created [here](https://github.com/umikoio/umikoio/blob/main/.github/workflows/update-readme.yml) that automtically collects TryHackMe public data (this script) and periodically updates a GitHub README.

 > [!IMPORTANT]
 > At any time TryHackMe can change the HTML data within their iframe.
 This could potentially break the script.
-If you do notice any problems, feel free to open an [issue](https://github.com/umikoio/thm-iframe-parser/issues)!
+If you notice any problems, feel free to open an [issue](https://github.com/umikoio/thm-iframe-parser/issues)!